sarahikeda/weatherwhenever/README.md

 ##Expectations
 ######User experience
 The feature of the app is simple but we expect you to deliver a solution with a high user experience.
 Imagine this application is to be used by real user with real needs.
 Maybe your application won’t be as feature-full as many other applications on the market, but at least make it interesting, fun and intuitive to use.
-Of course you are allowed to extend your applications funcitonality.
+Of course you are allowed to extend your applications functionality.
 We appreciate solutions that exceed our expectations.

 ######Code
 We expect that the code is of high quality and under source control.
 Expect the solution to be continuously worked on by other developers and should therefore be easy to understand, adjust and extend.
 True beauty starts on the inside!